 On March 24, 2006, the Company entered into an amended and restated consulting agreement with Gerald Wagner, Ph.D. which became effective as of April 1, 2006.
-In connection with his ongoing engagement as a consultant, Dr. Wagner received a stock option grant of 50,000 shares of the Company's common stock which vested upon commencement of the pivotal trial for MelaFind® in January 2007.
+In connection with his ongoing engagement as a consultant, Dr. Wagner received a stock option grant of 50,000 shares of the Company's common stock which vested upon commencement of the pivotal trial for MelaFind® at the end of January 2007.
 As Dr. Wagner is a consultant to the Company we utilize EITF 96-18 to account for this grant.
 Under this method, we calculate a charge based on the fair market value of the option at the end of each quarter and adjust that charge each subsequent quarter until the option vests.
-Since the clinical trials began in January 2007, the Company recognized \$140 in compensation expense for this grant.
+Since the pivotal clinical trial began at the end of January 2007, the Company recognized \$140 in compensation expense for this grant.